rubygems/guides/c-extensions.md

     NAME = 'hola'

     # rule to build the extension: this says that the extension should be
-    # rebuilt after any change to to the source files in ext
+    # rebuilt after any change to the source files in ext
     file "lib/#{NAME}/#{NAME}.so" => Dir.glob("ext/#{NAME}/*{.rb,.c}") do
       Dir.chdir("ext/#{NAME}") do
         # this does essentially the same thing as rubygems does